-- (1) A Team Manager is the person referred to as "Team Leader" in the General Section (GS 6.1.2 and 6.3.2) - (2) A Team Manager is responsible for communication between his competitors and the MD, the CJ, the Assistant to the CJ, the EJs and the Jury. - (3) A Team Manager has the right to obtain information from the CJ, the Assistant to the CJ or the EJ, concerning decisions on re-jumps/re-performances etc. for his competitors. - (4) A Team Manager may observe the anemometer at any time, but must not interfere with the work of the officials at the anemometer. - (5) A Team Manager has the right to examine the collated score sheet of his team members. - (6) A Team Manager may, on behalf of his Team or competitor, present a protest to the MD.
+- (1) A Team Manager is the person referred to as "Team Leader" in the GS 4.2.3. - (2) A Team Manager is responsible for communication between his competitors and the MD, the CJ, the Assistant to the CJ, the EJs and the Jury. - (3) A Team Manager has the right to obtain information from the CJ, the Assistant to the CJ or the EJ, concerning decisions on re-jumps/re-performances etc. for his competitors. - (4) A Team Manager may observe the anemometer at any time, but must not interfere with the work of the officials at the anemometer. - (5) A Team Manager has the right to examine the collated score sheet of his team members. - (6) A Team Manager may, on behalf of his Team or competitor, present a complaint and a protest to the MD.